CodeBeast357/downdrag/README.md

     - schedule: pair of time values on two fields
   - pattern: except for layer process
   - formula: for calculate and layer processes
+  - case: pattern of current datetime for schedule process (optional)
 - source: different field to harvest

 ### profiles